Houston Fibroids Logo

 Still, we aren't clear why your valves would fail.
 Sometimes, the cause seems to be late-pregnancy injury.
 In other cases, excess estrogen may be the cause, since the hormone can widen your blood vessels.
 PCS may also be a secondary symptom for people with May-Thurner syndromes.
 Regardless of the cause, the condition presents with uniform symptoms.

-What are the symptoms of PCS?
+What Are the Symptoms of PCS?

 PCS usually causes women to experience pain deep in their pelvis or uterus; the pain is usually dull or aching rather than sharp or intense.
 PCS pain gets worse all day, especially if you exercise.